lpxhs5/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 Hi, I’m Hannah.
-I’m a Psychologist at the University of Nottingham.
+I’m a Psychologist and Postgraduate Teaching Assistant at the University of Nottingham.
 My research looks at how sense of agency develops across adolescence.
 Feel free to drop me a [](https://hannahslack.wordpress.com/contact/)message or arrange a [](https://calendar.x.ai/hannahslack/shortmeeting)meeting.